developerlucaslima/lookingood-server/readme.md

 - 🔜 It should allow user to choose serviceGender from a dropdown or selection list instead of directly entering text.
 - 🔜 It should lock the account after a certain number of failed login attempts.
 - 🔜 It should offer "forgot password" functionality with email verification for password reset.
-- 🔜 It should not allow service date change after a specific timeframe (e.g., 24 hours before appointment).
+- 🔜 It should not allow service date change after a specific time-frame (e.g., 24 hours before appointment).
 - 🔜 It should notify both user and establishment about service cancellation or date change.
 - 🔜 It should allow filtering and sorting of services based on various criteria (e.g., date, status, establishment, professional).
 - 🔜 It should display clear and concise information for each service, including service details, confirmation status, and payment status.